unoplatform/uno/doc/articles/uno-publishing-windows-packaged-signed.md

 In order to build for additional platforms, change the `Platform` parameter to `x86` or `arm64` to create additional MSIX files.

 > [!IMPORTANT]
 > Single package msix bundling is [not yet supported from msbuild the command line](https://learn.microsoft.com/windows/apps/windows-app-sdk/single-project-msix?tabs=csharp#automate-building-and-packaging-your-single-project-msix-app).
-The individual msix packages can be assembled after creation using Microsoft's makeappx.exe tool installed with the .Net SDK in the 'Windows Kits' folder, for example C:\Program Files (x86)\Windows Kits\10\bin\10.0.19041.0\x64\makeappx.exe.
+The individual msix packages can be assembled after creation using Microsoft's `makeappx.exe` tool installed with the Windows SDK in 'Windows Kits' folder, for example `C:\Program Files (x86)\Windows Kits\10\bin\10.0.19041.0\x64\makeappx.exe`.

 To bundle the individual msix packages, move them all to a common folder, for example, "C:\Temp\Output\MyApp", and run the following command: